Installer command-line options for Linux

 Sophos Protection for Linux and auditd

 .
-This means that you can query historic event data in Live Discover.
-You can turn onauditd
+This means that you can query historical event data in Live Discover.
+However, if you turn off auditd

-command. - Uninstalling Sophos Protection for Linux doesn't change your
+Uninstalling Sophos Protection for Linux doesn't change your auditd

-, it remains turned off. - Re-registering the product won't change the
+, it remains turned off.
+Re-registering the product won't change the auditd

 settings.